kirkpsmith/mystat/README.md

 * `parts_list.txt`: Complete parts list, useful when ordering components.
 * `pcb_3dview.png`: 3D rendering of the PCB design, useful for verification of the PCB layout.
 * `pcb_fabrication_diagram.pdf`: Front side of PCB with component locations and values, useful for circuit assembly.
-* `photograph.jpg`: A photograph of the assembled circuit, using a PCB manufactured by [OSH Park](https://oshpark.com/).
 * `LICENSE`: a copy of the GNU GPLv3 license.
 * `README.md`: This file.